MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 ![Demo](Docs/mobus.gif)

 - In this application the Modbus doctor acts as the client device and initiates a request to write/read the registers in the server device.
-When a holding register is written in the server device it is indicated by the LED in the WBZ451 server device.
+When a holding register is written in the server device and value is greater than zero it is indicated by the LED in the WBZ451 server device.
 - The server device(BLE Peripheral) is connected to the MBD app(BLE Central) through BLE and the User LED indicates the BLE connection.
 - Whenever the client initiates a request to the server device, the information in the data frame is sent to the MBD app(BLE Central device) from the server devices as shown in the above video.
+- As shown in the video, by changing the server address the client can write/read the server device.

 ## 8. Related applications<a name="step8">